halkan1/cmd_experience/README.md

 The out put should be colored.

 ## Seting up Cisco SSH Highlighting
-A ChromaTerm config file will be created in users home folder `~` but I used the one provided by user ´vista_df´ (found in the following [Reddit thread](https://www.reddit.com/r/networking/comments/89e7ms/cisco_syntaxkeyword_highlighting_on_linux/)).
+A ChromaTerm config file will be created in users home folder `~` but I used the one provided by user `vista_df` (found in the following [Reddit thread](https://www.reddit.com/r/networking/comments/89e7ms/cisco_syntaxkeyword_highlighting_on_linux/)).
 And also here is the [direct link](https://gist.github.com/vista-/88c90110dd320be4c78da4f55783b41a).
 I have also added that file to this repo to ensure that it doesn't disappear.

 Rename the original `.chromatermrc` and copy the on in this repo to your home folder by issuing the following when in you homefolder (`cd ~`):